cschlisner/Terminal-Chess/README.md

 Android implementation of https://cschlisner.github.io/uniChess

-The goal here is to make the easiest to use multiplayer chess app.
+The goal here is to make a minimalistic chess app in every sense.

+No accounts, 4 buttons, fully anonymous and fast chess play, online or local.